arcus/education_r_intensive/README.md

 You can run R and RStudio:

-* from your local computer (download a Windows, Mac, or linux version)
+* From your local computer (download a Windows, Mac, or linux version of R](https://cran.rstudio.com/) and [RStudio](https://www.rstudio.com/products/rstudio/download/#download))
-* on a cloud service provider like [RStudio.cloud](https://rstudio.cloud)
+* On a cloud service provider like [RStudio.cloud](https://rstudio.cloud)
-* on a server that your research center provides
+* On a server that your research center provides
-* on a temporary environment someone prepares for you, like our Pangeo Binder environment
+* On a temporary environment someone prepares for you, like our Pangeo Binder environment

 A to-do list for you to consider:

 * <input type="checkbox"> Try installing [R](https://cran.rstudio.com/) and [RStudio](https://www.rstudio.com/products/rstudio/download/#download) to your computing device.
 * <input type="checkbox"> Not ready to commit to downloading R and RStudio yet?
 Create a free [RStudio.cloud](https://rstudio.cloud) account!
 * <input type="checkbox"> Ask your colleagues who use R and RStudio where they do their work in R, and if there are any steps you need to take to get access (like request access to a server at your lab or workplace)
+* <input type="checkbox"> [Cloud Tools for the Unconvinced](https://education.arcus.chop.edu/r-python-cloud/).
+This brief article (2 minute read) introduces [RStudio.cloud](https://rstudio.cloud) and includes a link to a project you can look at, copy, and learn from.

 </div>